brianmaierjr/long-haul/pages/ml.md

 title: Machine Learning
 image: ml_title.jpg
 intro: |
-    Machine Learning has captivated me since I first heard about it.
-I find it fascinating how I can teach my computer something without having to explicitly program it for it.
+    Machine Learning has fascinated me since I first heard about it.
+The idea of being able to teach my computer something without having to explicitly program it is electrifying.
     A lot of what I know I have learned from the following sources:

     - Free and paid courses on [Coursera](https://www.coursera.org/)